corticon/corticon-classic-samples/Fleet Management and Dispatch/README.md

 ![remove temp](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/ddwa1hw1j0nzihrmka4m.png)

 ## Better Together

 Our ruleflow can now be generated into a decision service on Corticon Server, turning our compliance assessment into a ready to use API endpoint for decisioning.
 These rules could be built upon or add in a write step, to persist the final determinations back to the database.

 We could also run this decision as a regular batch job, evaluating many records concurrently across disparate data sources and persisting the outputs directly back into a database.

 By externalizing the logic which evaluates driving compliance from the underlying data that the logic is evaluating, business analysts at logistics-intensive companies maintain rules without needing to know all of the complexities of the ever-changing fleet data.
 Because we can incorporate any number of data sources, we can maintain the regulatory thresholds separate from the logic which pulls in the relevant records, keeping distinct areas of the decision in quickly adaptable modules.

 And, we can build in further functionalities that would be very difficult to maintain through other approaches, such as incorporating data from REST API endpoints like geocoding and weather condition APIs, in order to ensure all variables beyond just regulatory considerations are readily available and maintainable in a fleet manager's dispatch application.

 With Corticon, existing application logic doesn't need to be eliminated, and new experts in complex languages don't need to be brought in.
 Instead Corticon enables enterprises to separate the 'know' from the 'flow' of their complex decision making logic, future proofing the systems from which major competitive differentiators can be derived.

+By leveraging an organization's existing in house skill sets like familiarity with writing SQL, IT stakeholders can create reusable queries to pull in data where and when necessary during the execution of business decisions, while rule authors remain tasked with the authoring and optimization of codeless business rules that define how to evaluate inputted/retrieved data.